mpcq-network/mpcq-json-rpc-relay/CONFORMITY_TESTING.md

 You should create an override when:

-* A test in the upstream suite fails or must be modified due to Hedera-specific limitations (e.g., unsupported chain id)
+* A test in the upstream suite fails or must be modified due to MPCQ-specific limitations (e.g., unsupported chain id)
-* You want to define a custom behavior or scenario that applies specifically to Hedera's implementation
+* You want to define a custom behavior or scenario that applies specifically to MPCQ's implementation
 * You need to test features not currently supported in the standard Ethereum Execution APIs

 ## Test Execution